fastenhealth/fasten-answers-ai/scripts/rag_evaluation/evaluate_generation/generation_speed/README.md

 ## 6. Running the Main Script

+Before running the code, make sure you added your huggingface token in your `.env` file.

 Once the container is running and `input.json` is configured, you can run the `main.py` script:

 ```bash